sharc-lab/RealProbe-doc/docs/source/tutorial/ex3.rst

 Deploy on FPGA
 --------------------

-After RealProbe has been run, a directory named :guilabel: `FPGA` is created in your project directory.
+After RealProbe has been run, a directory named ``FPGA`` is created in your project directory.
 This folder contains all files necessary for on-board execution, including an automatically generated Jupyter Notebook which captures the RealProbe results but excludes the software implementation for functional verification.

-Navigate to the :guilabel: `FPGA` directory on the Synestia Pynq-Z2 FPGA Jupyter server and execute the notebook commands using :guilabel: `Shift + Enter`.
+Navigate to the  ``FPGA`` directory on the Synestia Pynq-Z2 FPGA Jupyter server and execute the notebook commands using ``Shift + Enter``.

 RealProbe Output Results
 --------------------